 - Prior to processing an alternative loan at SBCC, you must file the FAFSA and complete your financial aid file.
-For Fall 2017, complete the 2017-2018 FAFSA electronically at www.fafsa.gov SBCC’s Federal School Code for FAFSA is 001285.
+SBCC’s Federal School Code for FAFSA is 001285.

-- Next, select the lender you want to use and review their requirements and terms.
+- Select the alternative lender you want to use and review their requirements and terms.
 Please be aware that you may need a co-signer.

 - You can apply on-line or by mail.
-Either go to the lender’s website and complete their application on-line, or request the alternative loan paperwork be sent to you.
-Complete the paperwork and return it to the lender.
+Go to the lender’s website (see above) and complete their application on-line.

-- Be sure to list Santa Barbara City College as the school you are attending so the lender will know where to send the loan certification request.
-SBCC’s Federal School Code for FAFSA is 001285.
+- Be sure to list Santa Barbara City College as the school you are attending.
+SBCC’s School Code is 001285.

 - You have to tell the lender how much you want to borrow.
 Please refer to “How much can I borrow?” below to help you decide on a loan amount.

 - You have to select the loan period.
 SBCC Financial Aid Office processes alternative loans for the fall, spring and summer semesters of each academic year.

-- Once the lender approves the loan, a loan certification request is sent to the SBCC Financial Aid Office.
-If the student’s file is complete, we will certify the loan for the lender.
-If the student’s file is not complete, the certification will be placed on hold until the file is complete.
+- Once the lender approves the loan, your lender will send a loan certification to the SBCC Financial Aid Office.
+If your file is complete, SBCC will certify the loan.
+If the your file is incomplete, the certification will be placed on hold until youy file is complete.
 You will be notified what is missing via your Pipeline email.

-- The lender then prepares a loan check made payable to SBCC and the student borrower and mails the check to SBCC.
-Loan disbursements are divided into two equal payments over the fall/spring academic year, i.e. one payment for each semester.
-If a student requests a loan to be paid in one-term only, the loan is paid in two equal payments.
-Loan disbursement dates are determined by the requested loan period and the date the loan is certified.
+- The lender sends a loan check made payable to SBCC and the student borrower and mails the check to SBCC.
+Loan disbursements are divided into two equal payments over the fall/spring academic year.***